pivotal/docs-tas-adapter/environment-variables.md

 ### <a id='VCAP-SERVICES'></a> VCAP_SERVICES

 Application Service Adapter has support for user-provided service instances and adds their binding details to the `VCAP_SERVICES` environment variable.
 For more information, see [User-Provided Service Instances](https://docs.cloudfoundry.org/devguide/services/user-provided.html) in the Cloud Foundry documentation.

 Application Service Adapter returns the results as a JSON document that contains an object for each service for which one or more instances are bound to the app.
 The service object contains a child object for each instance of the service that is bound to the app.

-The table below defines the attributes that describe a bound service.
+The following table defines the attributes that describe a bound service.
 The key for each service in the JSON document is the same as the value of the `label` attribute.

-> **Note** Application Service Adapter does not support managed services, so the `label` for a user-provided service instance is always `user-provided`.
-VMware recommends that apps find connection details through the user-settable `tags` field when parsing `VCAP_SERVICES`.
-Although Application Service Adapter does not support managed services, a user-provided service can be used to supply similar credentials.
-In these cases existing application code or libraries may expect the credentials to have a specific "label" value.
-To accommodate these apps, the label of a user-provided service instance can be specified by setting the `spec.serviceLabel` field on its associated `CFServiceInstance` custom resource using the `kubectl` CLI.
+> **Note** Application Service Adapter does not support managed services, so the
+> `label` for a user-provided service instance is always `user-provided`.
+VMware
+> recommends that apps find connection details through the user-settable `tags`
+> field when parsing `VCAP_SERVICES`.
+Although Application Service Adapter does
+> not support managed services, a user-provided service can be used to supply
+> similar credentials.
+In these cases, existing application code or libraries might
+> expect the credentials to have a specific "label" value.
+To accommodate these
+> apps, you can specify the label of a user-provided service instance by
+> setting the `spec.serviceLabel` field on its associated `CFServiceInstance`
+> custom resource by using the Kubernetes command line tool (kubectl CLI).

 | Attribute          | Description                                                                                      |
 | ------------------ | ------------------------------------------------------------------------------------------------ |